Fattmerchant Mobile Review

 - No Bulk Upload: This one actually hurts me a little bit, given the online sync and item counts for inventory.
 Bulk import would make getting up and running so much easier.
 If you have a large enough inventory that manually uploading each item or service sounds absolutely dreadful, Fattmerchant’s customer service can help with a bulk upload for a small (undisclosed) fee.

 You might notice some other drawbacks, too.
-For example, the rest of Fattmerchant’s services are all offered a la carte, meaning it’ll cost more to access the virtual terminal, plus another sum to process eCommerce payments (as well as the shopping cart subscription cost).
+For example, the rest of Fattmerchant’s services are all offered a la carte, meaning it’ll cost more to access the virtual terminal, plus another sum to process eCommerce payments.
 We’ll get into pricing down below, so keep reading!

 Fattmerchant Mobile Card Readers